Home / About

-Why intellectual formation?
+What is “intellectual formation”?
 In Rom.
 12:2, the apostle Paul writes, “Do not be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what the will of God is, that which is good and acceptable and perfect.”
 Col. 3:1-2 reads, “Since, then, you have been raised with Christ, set your hearts on things above, where Christ is, seated at the right hand of God.
 Set your minds on things above, not on earthly things.”
 When asked, “Teacher, which is the great commandment in the Law?”
 Jesus replied, “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.
-This is the first and greatest commandment.”
-(Matt.
+This is the first and greatest commandment” (Matt.
 22:37-39).
-Such passages teach that believers are to pursue spiritual maturity through the life of the mind.
-We are told to be lovers of truth who persist in the cultivation of intellectual virtue and search for knowledge.

-Although this shift in our nation’s religious character is frequently attributed to the influence of secular thought, or general dissatisfaction with the Church, misguided conceptions of Christianity are also to blame.
-As J. Gresham Machen wrote nearly a century ago, “False ideas are the greatest obstacles to the reception of the Gospel.”
-(See J. Gresham Machen, “Christianity and Culture,” Princeton Theological Review 11 (1913):7.)
-At the Institute, we believe that the skeptic is deserving of a clear understanding of the Christian worldview.
+What about “skeptical inquiry”?
+Atheists, agnostics, and seekers of non-Christian religious traditions are also welcome at The Institute.
+We believe that the skeptic is deserving of a clear conception of the biblical life-stance.
 We have therefore “prepared to give an answer to everyone who asks” (1 Pet.
-3:15) by providing opportunities for the questioner to investigate Christianity within an environment that invites scrutiny, encourages free thought, and promotes fruitful discourse.
+3:15) by providing opportunities for the questioner to investigate our beliefs within an academic setting that invites scrutiny, encourages free thought, and promotes fruitful discourse.